-The State University of New York at Fredonia’s School of Business is accredited by the Association to Advance Collegiate Schools of Business (AACSB) International for its degree programs in Accounting, Public Accountancy, Finance, Management and Marketing.
+The State University of New York at Fredonia’s School of Business is accredited by the Association to Advance Collegiate Schools of Business (AACSB) International for its degree programs in Accounting, Public Accountancy, Business Administration, Finance, Management, and Marketing.

-With this accreditation, Fredonia is now ranked among the top 5 percent of Business Schools (777 out of about 19,000) in the world, and among the top 25 percent of Business Schools (517 out of about 2,000) in the United States.
+With this accreditation, Fredonia is now ranked among the top five percent of Business Schools in the world, and among the top 25 percent of Business Schools in the United States.

 We aspire to be leading business educators in western New York, recognized for the quality of our academic programs and our career-ready graduates.